Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 * external_id: AWS IAM Role external ID

+.. note:: To read more on what the AWS external ID is and why it's useful go `here <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html`_.

 * region: AWS region containing compute resources

 * instance_types: Instance types that you want to support, for computer jobs within the cluster.
 For now, this is the AWS instance types supported by the cluster.